Who is leading the change

 - Family Safety Victoria

 The Department of Health and Human Services review the contractual arrangements (including funding levels) for crisis supported accommodation to remove barriers for particular groups, such as women with no income and women and children with disabilities.

-The redeveloped facilities will provide opportunities for crisis accommodation service providers to enhance traditional service provision to clients.
-It will support clients in private, independent units allowing for increased autonomy and independence.
-In addition, it will allow greater scope for service providers to bring other services on site in the new built environment, promoting better service integration.
+The new core and cluster refuge services will support victim survivors in private, independent units allowing for increased autonomy and independence.
+In addition, they allow greater scope for service providers to bring other services on site in the new built environment, promoting better service integration.

-Reviewed 06 January 2021
+Reviewed 27 January 2023